What is Data Preprocessing? Definition, Concepts, Importance, Tools (2025)

 Understanding your data is the first step in preprocessing.
 Data profiling involves examining the data using summary statistics and distributions to understand its structure, content, and quality.
 This step can reveal patterns, anomalies, and correlations crucial for informed preprocessing.

-Example: A retail manager analyzes a dataset of customer purchases to find average spending, most common items, and times of purchase to devise a data-driven marketing strategy.
+Example: A retail manager wants to analyze a dataset of customer purchases to find average spending, most common items, and times of purchase to devise a data-driven marketing strategy.
+They can simply input the following instruction: “Profile our customer purchase data and identify key spending patterns and trends for marketing strategy.”

 Data cleansing detects and corrects corrupt or inaccurate data records such as errors, outliers, duplicates, and missing values.
 Methods like imputation for missing data or pruning for outliers help ensure the accuracy of your dataset.